T-srikrishna/R-I/experimental/README.md

 - **Research use**: More complex, requires loading 5 models

 **Important Finding**: Both TensorFlow and PyTorch experiments confirm geometric augmentation (rotation, shift, zoom, flip) **dramatically decreases** performance:
-- TensorFlow: 88.00% → 40.64% (-47.36%)
+- TensorFlow Baseline: 82.49% → ~40% (~-42% decrease)
 - PyTorch: 85.11% → 29.78% (-55.33%)

 The multi-palette dataset structure provides natural color-based augmentation that is far more effective than traditional spatial transforms for thermal emotion recognition.

-**Recommendation**: For production, use the TensorFlow baseline model (single file, lightweight, proven).
-For research into ensemble methods, PyTorch models demonstrate marginal improvement through model averaging (86.52% vs 88% baseline - actually 1.48% lower).
+**Recommendation**: For production, use the TensorFlow grid search model (single file, lightweight, 93.76% accuracy).
+For research into ensemble methods, PyTorch models demonstrate good performance (86.52%) but lower than optimized TensorFlow (93.76%).

 ## Documentation